molmod/openmm-tutorial-msbs/setup_on_your_laptop.md

     jupyter-nbextension enable nglview --py --sys-prefix
     ```

+   The ``openforcefield`` package is not available for Windows.
+For now, Windows users should omit this from their installation.
+This means you will not be able to tackle the notebook in directory ``07_ligands``.

 5. Test your OpenMM installation by entering the following command on the command prompt: